tirmisula/tirmisula.github.io/content/posts/probabilistic-graphical-model.md

 {{< math.inline >}}
 <p>
-It gives us information: conditional probability of \(x_i\) is affected only by the local area of node \(x_i\), not all of the nodes from global, This area is called Markov blanket which includes:
+It gives us information: conditional probability of \(x_i\) is affected only by the local area of node \(x_i\), not all nodes from global, This covered area is called Markov blanket which includes:
 </p>
 {{</ math.inline >}}